Girbons/comics-downloader/README.md

         Download all issues of the Comic or Comics -country string
-        Set the country to retrieve a manga, Used by MangaRock -deamon
+        Set the country to retrieve a manga, Used by MangaRock -daemon
-        Run the download as deamon
+        Run the download as daemon
   -format string
         Comic format output, supported formats are pdf,epub,cbr,cbz (default "pdf") -images-format